SiaFoundation/siad/doc/Default Path.md

 Default Path
 ============

 This document describes the behaviour of the default path for skyfiles.
+That behaviour is only triggered if the skylink is accessed without a subpath.

 First of all, some requirements for the `defaultPath` file:
 - it must exist